Electrocute4u/Tsumiki/README.md

 **Tsumiki currently has:**
 - Advanced Mention System
+- A Database
+- Customizable Prefix
-- Handpicked GIFs and Images
+- Handpicked GIFs and Images for Action Commands
-- No static text outcomes (a few lines are rarer to come by then others!)
+- No static text outcomes on Action Commands.
+- No Mention Limits on Action Commands.
 - No less then 5 GIFs/Images per Action Command.
-(Aiming to have over 100 GIFs/Images on all!)
+(Aiming for 50-100 GIFs/Images per Action Command!)

 ## Mention System
-Tsumiki has a very Advanced and Powerful Mention System. \
+Tsumiki has a very Advanced Mention System. \
-It continues to grow even more Advanced over time. \
+It continues to grow even more Powerful over time. \
-**As of now, you are able to search for members in your own Guild with:**
+**As of now, you are able to Search for Members in your Guild with:**
 - Nickname (Example: NicknamedUser)
 - Username (Example: Username#1234 or Username)
 - Descrim Numbers (Example: #1234 or 1234)